NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``window_interior_shading_winter``
      - Frac
      -
      - Interior shading coefficient for the winter season.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default is used.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-windows>`_) is used.
    * - ``window_interior_shading_summer``
      - Frac
      -
      - Interior shading coefficient for the summer season.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default is used.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-windows>`_) is used.

 .. _lighting: